ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 # Researching Learning Analytics: Paradigms

 You want to do research in LA, and don't know where to start?
-Take a look at the free, open [“Handbook of Learning Analytics”] (https://www.solaresearch.org/publications/hla-17/).
+Take a look at the free, open [“Handbook of Learning Analytics”](https://www.solaresearch.org/publications/hla-17/).
 The book covers the **foundations** (what is LA, computational methods, ethics, and measurement), **techniques** (diﬀerent ways of implementing LA: analysis, design, visualization…), **applications** (where has LA been successfully applied, and to understand what learning constructs), **institutional strategies**, and **systems perspectives** (high-level issues and challenges).

 ## Types of LA-like research: Paradigms and communities

 There’s many related/similar terms to “Learning Analytics” (LA).
 Particular sub-types can be listed as *Academic Analytics* (institution as client), *Teaching Analytics* (teacher as subject), etc. Diﬀerent but very related research communities are: Educational Datamining (EDM), AI in